khaledh/khaledh.github.io/docs/nimjet/08-go-to-decl.md

 ```

 You'll notice that I simplified the `LetSection` rule to allow only a single declaration
+for now (we'll come back to handling multiple declarations in a single `let` section
-for now, using `IdentDecl` instead of an undifferentiated `IDENT`.
-The `Command` rule
+later), using `IdentDecl` instead of an undifferentiated `IDENT`.
+The `Command` rule is
-is also simplified to only allow two `IdentRef` elements.
+also simplified to only allow two `IdentRef` elements.

 If we generate the parser and PSI classes now, we'll have the following files: